Blue Capped Oyster Mushroom

 dry straw.
 Keep everything, including your hands, clean with

-same effect as a single grain, so breaking a clump into grains
+effect as a single grain, so breaking a clump into grains

 multiplies its effect.
 Distribute kernels of grain spawn

 throughout straw as evenly as possible.
 Pack into 18"x24" poly

 bags.
 Pack the straw tight.
 When I'm not using spawn I expanded

 out myself, I buy spawn from Bill Chalmers or from Paul Stamets.

 When I buy $60-$100 worth of spawn at a time, it costs me about $2